confluentinc/ksql/docs/concepts/time-and-windows-in-ksql-queries.rst

 Tumbling Window
 ---------------

-All time windows are of the same size and adjacent to each other, which means that whenever a window ends, the next window starts.
+All time windows are the same size and adjacent to each other, which means that whenever a window ends, the next window starts.

 For example, if you want to compute the the five highest-value orders